Serkali-sudo/strelingo-addon/README.md

 *   Detects and decodes various character encodings (using `chardet` and `iconv-lite`) to support languages with special characters.
 *   Merges the main language and translation language subtitles into a single `.srt` file.
 *   Formats the translation line to be *italic* and <font color="yellow">yellow</font> (yellow color doesnt work due to stremio overriding the color of subtitles).
+*   **Auto-detects your browser language** and sets it as the default translation language on first use!
 *   Configurable via Stremio addon settings for:
     *   Main Language (Audio Language)
     *   Translation Language (Your Language)